 Cultural Show at the Mintha Theater – Art Mandalay Foundation

 As Mandalay is the last Royal Capital of the Burmese Kingdom, it is also the home of many traditional arts.
 For an evening of entertaining traditional music and dances, attend the daily performance at Arts Mandalay School.
 Student, mostly teenagers, coached by older recognized artists, perform approximately 10 traditional dances during a 1 hour show in a splendid outdoors setting for a maximum of 100 attendees.
 As Facebook and the digital media put a growing stress on traditional forms of art, it is your chance to support and perpetuate centuries old art forms by attending the show.

 Get a taste of Mandalay on this fun, food-centered adventure.
 We will travel by light truck to various street stalls around the city to sample the diverse cuisine of Mandalay.
-On board we will listen to Myanmar music, sip rum sours and chit-chat about local life.
-We will stop for photos of some of Mandalay’s famous sites, illuminated at night.
+On board we will listen to Myanmar music, sip rum sours and chit-chat about our experience.
+We will stop for photos at some of Mandalay’s famous sites, illuminated at night.
 And of course, there is food!
-We have selected some of the best nighttime snacks to sample- rubbing shoulders with the locals as we tuck-in to Mandalay favourites like BBQ pork, spicy malar noodles, fried pancakes and much more.
+We have selected some of the best nighttime snacks to sample- rubbing shoulders with the locals as we tuck-in Mandalay favorites like BBQ pork, spicy malar noodles, fried pancakes and much more.
 The menu changes night-to-night but there will be plenty to chose from!
 At the end, we head to a local ‘beer station’ to enjoy a dinner of BBQ dishes.

 Visit to the railway market